 Total score: 9.75

 I’m bummed fish ranked so low, because aquariums are objectively beautiful.
 They’re also a great option for people with super severe allergies.

-The issue with fish, and a few other creatures that claim longer potential lifespans, is that it’s harder to diagnose and treat their health problems.
+The issue with fish and other creatures with longer lifespans is that it’s harder to diagnose and treat their health problems.
 A dog is pretty explicit.
-He whines, limps, stops eating, passes unusual stool, feels hot to the touch, falls to the ground with all four feet pointed upward as a single cartoon daisy pushes out of his chest, etc. It takes a much sharper eye to detect when fish are experiencing distress, and even if you possess such an eye, you can’t exactly bring your angelfish into the vet for surgery.
+He whines, limps, stops eating, falls to the ground with all four feet pointed upward as a single cartoon daisy pushes out of his chest, etc. It takes a much sharper eye to detect a fish in distress.
+Even then, you can’t exactly bring your angelfish to the vet for surgery.